Last Updated December 16, 2020

 - We are washing our hands and sanitizing everything more often.

 - All Dicot Farm staff are trained to follow our food safety protocols.

 - Any staff, including Erik & Meghan, do not work if they do not feel well.

-- We have a flexible leave policy for staff, staff earn paid leave hours that they may use for sick leave, and we will adhere to any federal and state policies on mandated leave.
+- We have a flexible leave policy for staff, staff earn paid leave hours that they may use for sick leave, and we adhere to any federal and state policies on mandated leave.

 - Our veggies are minimally handled and are under our control the whole time until you take them home.

-- We are currently approved to continue to use all three pick up locations (P.A.
-Bowen Farmstead, Waldorf Farmers Market, and Greenbelt Farmers Market).
-All locations are open air and allow for quick parking, stopping, and picking up with minimal interaction.
+- All pick up locations are open air and allow for quick parking, stopping, and picking up with minimal interaction.

 - We will pre-pack shares so that CSA members will not have to touch or sort through individual items.

-- We are coordinating with our farmers market organizers to monitor any closures and requirements.
+- We are coordinating with our farmers market organizers to monitor and adhere to health and safety requirements.

-- Dicot Farm staff at farmers markets will be designated between handling food and handling money.
-Washing hands will be required before any crossover between the two.
+- Dicot Farm staff at farmers markets are designated between handling food and handling money.
+Washing hands is required before any crossover between the two.

-- A hand washing station will be provided for staff.
+- A hand washing station is provided for staff.
 We have always had this for our PG County markets as a requirement of our sampling permit.
-Note we will not be sampling any items for now.
+Note we will still not be sampling any items.

-We appreciate your support during this crisis so much.
+We appreciate your support during this pandemic so much.
 Thank you for being amazing customers and we look forward to continuing to be your farmers and getting through this together!